kissflow/lcnc-sdk-js/docs/src/content/docs/app/board.md

 boardInstance.importCSV(defaultValues); // All records imported through this importer would have Location field set as India
 ```

-> Note:
+> Note
 >
-> 1. Default values are optional
+> 1. Default values are optional.
 > 2. Any variables or parameter can also be mapped in `defaultValues`.
 > 3. If a default value is set by the developer, end users cannot override it.
 > 4. The following field types cannot be set as default: Signature, Aggregation, Geolocation, Sequence number, Scanner, and any other field that are marked as a computed field.